khulnasoft/integrations-core/openmetrics/README.md

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][1] for guidance on applying these instructions.

 This integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
-To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][15].

 ### Installation

-The OpenMetrics check is packaged with the [Datadog Agent v6.6.0 or later][2].
+The OpenMetrics check is packaged with the [Khulnasoft Agent v6.6.0 or later][2].

 ### Configuration

 Edit the `openmetrics.d/conf.yaml` file at the root of your [Agent's configuration directory][3].
 See the [sample openmetrics.d/conf.yaml][4] for all available configuration options.
-This is the latest OpenMetrics check example as of Datadog Agent version 7.32.0.
+This is the latest OpenMetrics check example as of Khulnasoft Agent version 7.32.0.
 If you previously implemented this integration, see the [legacy example][5].

 For each instance, the following parameters are required: